codedance/silken/README.md

   will need to rename their class.
 * A few changes to areas of code that may not have been thread-safe.

+**2012-05-14**

-**2012-05-14** - Fixed a potential thread-safety issue that may occur when running with ``disableCaching`` set to true (i.e. development mode).
+* Fixed a potential thread-safety issue that may occur when running with ``disableCaching`` set to true (i.e. development mode).

+**2013-03-05**

+* Updated POM dependencies to bring in latest Closure/Soy version.
+* Code changes to leverage later version of Guava (e.g. Loading Cache)
+* Minor performance work: POJOs are now parsed using java.beans.Introspector to benefit from its caching.
+* Documentation improvements

 License
 =======

-    (c) Copyright 2011-2012 PaperCut Software Int.
+    (c) Copyright 2011-2013 PaperCut Software Int.
 Pty.
 Ltd. http://www.papercut.com/

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.